-Whether you want to find a cheap way to frame a print and save money or leave it to a pro, there are a few things you should know first.
+Whether you want to find an inexpensive way to frame a print and save money or leave it to a pro, there are a few things you should know first.
 As an artist I am often asked about how to frame artwork.
 Everyone has their own taste and preference.
 Ornate or minimalist?
 Metal or wood?
 Light or dark?
 Thick or thin?
 All of these choices are wonderful!
 But they also make it a risky (and costly) thing for an artist who chooses to include frames along with their work.

 For years now I have chosen to paint on gallery-wrapped canvas.
 This style of canvas continues around the edges of it’s frame.
 Staples are not visible on the sides, but on the back, and the canvas covered edges can be painted.
 I like to continue my painting around the sides but they can also be painted a solid color.
 Take a look at my originals for some examples.
 Although a frame is unnecessary, there are situations when a frame is a great idea: